 False cognates are words that resemble the Portuguese, but in reality they have totally different meanings than we imagine.
-In the Japanese language there are also some false cognates, mainly from english origin.
-In this article we will share a list of false cognates in Japanese.
+In the Japanese language there are also some false cognates, mainly of english origin.
+In this article, we are going to share a list of false cognates in Japanese.

 It is worth remembering that false cognates in English are called “false friends”, precisely because they are false friends who deceive you.
-It seems like a thing, but it really isn't.
-As there are few false cognates of Japanese and Portuguese, we will also share a list of false cognates of Japanese for English.
+It looks like one thing, but it really isn't.
+As there are few false cognates of Japanese and Portuguese, we will also share a list of false cognates of Japanese to English.

-False Cognato in Japanese is spelled sorani kotoba [空似言葉] which can literally be translated as an empty word.
+False Cognate in Japanese is written sorani kotoba [空似言葉] which can be literally translated as empty word.

 False Cognates from Japanese to PORTUGUESE

-In Japanese we have the word iesu [イエス] that can mean so much Jesus like yea, derived from yes in the English language.
+In Japanese we have the word yesu [イエス] which can mean so much Jesus as yea, derived from yes in the English language.
 So be careful not to fall into that trap;

-Karuta [かるた] actually originated from the Portuguese letter, but karuta in japan it refers only to a traditional card game involving poems;
+karuta [かるた] actually originated from Portuguese letter, but karuta in japan it refers only to a traditional card game that involves poems;

-In Japanese there is the word buranko [ブランコ] that some may think it means white, but in reality it means swing.
-White in Japanese is shiro [白] or derived from English howaito [ホワイト].
+In Japanese there is the word buranko [ブランコ] which some might think means white, but in reality it means swing. white in japanese is shiro [白] or derived from English howaito [ホワイト].

-The Japanese word igirisu [イギリス] can remember English, but currently it means United Kingdom.
+the japanese word igirisu [イギリス] may resemble English, but currently stands for United Kingdom.
 To refer to the English language we use the expression eigo [英語];

-Subeta [スベタ] came from sword, but its meaning in Japanese is an insult to women, it may indicate an unattractive woman;
+Subeta [スベタ] came from sword, but its meaning in Japanese is an insult to women, it can indicate an unattractive woman;

-Tenpura [天ぷら] came from Portuguese derived from seasoning or seasoning, but in Japanese it means seafood or vegetables wrapped in a batter.
-Japanese seasoning is supaisu [スパイス].
+tenpura [天ぷら] came from Portuguese derived from seasoning or seasoning, but in Japanese it means seafood or vegetables wrapped in batter.
+Seasoning in Japanese is supaisu [スパイス].

-Shabon [シャボン] came from Portuguese soap, but there are other words more used for this object.
-In Japanese, when someone says shabon, they are probably referring to soap bubbles [シャボン玉];
+Shabon [シャボン] came from the Portuguese soap, but there are other words more commonly used for this object.
+In Japanese when someone says shabon, they are probably referring to soap bubbles [シャボン玉];

 Jyouro [じょうろ] comes from Portuguese Jarro, but it means watering can.
-Japanese water jugs is mizusashi [水差し] while jyagu [ジャグ] can be used to refer to round jars that look like a filter.
+The Japanese water jug is mizusashi [水差し] while jyagu [ジャグ] can be used to refer to round pitchers that look like a strainer.

-Koppu [コップ] comes from Portuguese cup, but in Japanese there are other better words to use.
-Koppu can also be confused with police slang, which comes from English Cop.
+Koppu [コップ] comes from Portuguese glass, but in Japanese there are other better words to use.
+Koppu can also be confused with slang for police officer, which comes from English Cop.

 Japanese words that are not what they seem

-In addition to the False Cognates, there may be words in Japanese that look like others in Portuguese, but it has absolutely nothing to do.
-Below I will leave some of those words:
+In addition to False Cognates, there may be words in Japanese that look like others in English, but have absolutely nothing to do with them.
+Below I will leave some of these words:

-- Baka [ばか] means idiot and donkey, remember the word cow;
+- Baka [ばか] means idiot and dumb, reminds the word cow;

 - Kubo [窪] means cavity, deep place, female genitalia;